Death Wish II: Casting

-Bronson was offered $1.5 million to reprise the role.
+Charles Bronson was offered $1.5 million to reprise the role.
 Jill Ireland was cast in the film because Bronson, her husband, insisted on it.
-She serves as both the love interest to Paul and the voice of opposition to the death penalty.
-She was already offered a role in the film's predecessor, Death Wish (1974) but, Charles Bronson refused because he didn't want his wife humiliated and messed around with by the actors who played muggers.
+Her character Geri Nichols serves as both the love interest to Paul and the voice of opposition to the death penalty.
+She had been offered the role of Joanne Kersey in the film's predecessor, Death Wish (1974), but Charles Bronson refused because he didn't want his wife humiliated and messed around with by the actors who played muggers.
 After she was hired for this film, Bronson wanted her character not to get raped or killed by the villains of the film.
-Cannon initially asked Golan to direct the film, but Bronson insisted on instead recruiting Michael Winner, the director of the original.
+Cannon initially asked Golan to direct, but Bronson insisted on recruiting Michael Winner, the director of the original.

 Winner had suffered a downturn in his career since the mid-1970s, with no box-office hit since Death Wish.
-He agreed to return to the franchise and also took the initiative in revising Engelbach's script.
+He agreed to return to the franchise and took the initiative in revising Engelbach's script.
 Winner recalled that De Laurentiis was having second thoughts about letting someone else produce the sequel and offered to hire him to do the film for his own production company.
 Winner refused, and De Laurentiis did not renege on his deal with Cannon.
 The producer, however, started work on a "clone" of the film.
 The final result was Fighting Back (1982).

 Winner said the sequel was pertinent because "mugging is now a bigger issue in America.
 It's spread to towns where it was not a problem before.
 In Beverly Hills, instead of talking about other people's failed movies – thank God, something has stopped them at last – they talk about their muggings."
 The film introduced significant changes for the character of Paul.
 One involved his modus operandi as a vigilante.
 In the original film, Paul would shoot and kill every criminal in his vicinity.
-In the sequel, he is after five specific criminals who are responsible for the death of his daughter.
+In the sequel, he is after five specific criminals who are responsible for the death of his daughter Carol Kersey Toby (Robin Sherwood).
 His single-minded pursuit extends to ignoring other potential targets.
 He is seen to ignore most thieves, drug dealers, and one violent pimp.

-Another change involves his abilities.
-In the first film, his activities as a vigilante rely only on his use of weapons.
+Another change involves Paul's abilities.
+In the first film, his activities as a vigilante rely on his use of weapons.
 In the sequel, he is able to beat up men who are considerably younger than himself.
 While casting the actors for the roles of the villains, Winner gave the actors playing the thugs a lot of creative leeway.
 They bought their own costumes, designed their own makeup and tested them out on passers-by to see how intimidating they'd look.
 Laurence Fishburne bought a pair of magician's gloves and waved his knife like a wand, while Kevyn Major Howard waxed his eyebrows and shaved the front of his head to make himself look like a snake.
 He even developed mannerisms like his insane laugh, slapping his head and twirling a baton from seeing a live drummer in a punk band.